MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Intrinsic Entity Types

 The table below lists all intrinsic types, which are subclasses of `Entity`.
-Note that some intrinsic types don't have an associated subclass and thus are access simply as `Entity` instances.
+Note that some intrinsic types don't have an associated subclass and thus are accessed simply as `Entity` instances.
 Every entity only has **one intrinsic type** which can be accessed via the [entity.as()](#entity-as-method) method.

 The intrinsic type classes (in the table below) all subclass `Entity`.
 All the [entity properties](#entity-properties) are available on all of them.